SankethBK/blog/_posts/operating-systems/2024-06-21-measuring-cpu-performance.markdown

 From the above equation we can see that CPU time consumed by a program can be decreased by decreasing one of the three paramaters N<sub>instr</sub>, CPI or t<sub>cycle</sub>.
 However, these three parameters are not completely independent of each other.
 For example, if we try to reduce N<sub>instr</sub> by optimizing the Assembly code to produce fewer instructions, we may have to increase the complexity of instructions which would in turn increase CPI for those instructions.

+## Historical Laws Related to CPU Performance

+### Amdahl's Law

+Amdahl's law provides a formula to calculate maximum theoretical speedup that can be obtained by parallelizing the CPU workload on multiple processing units.

+$$
+S = \frac{1}{(1 - P) + \frac{P}{N}}
+$$

+where:
+- S is the theoretical speedup of the execution of the whole task;
+- P is the proportion of the program that can be parallelized;
+- N is the number of processors.

+Using Amdahl's Law, we can calculate that if 50% of the total workload is parallelizable, then the maximum speedup achieved will be 2 no matter how many processors we use.
+This demonstrates the limitation of parallel processing, highlighting that the non-parallelizable portion of the task significantly impacts the overall speedup.

+### Gustafson's Law

+While Amdahl's Law focuses on the limitations of parallelism for a fixed workload, Gustafson's Law presents a less pessimistic view by considering the scalability of parallelism by allowing the problem size to grow with the number of processors.
+Gustafson's Law is expressed as:

+$$
+S = 1 + (N - 1)P
+$$

+where:
+- S is the speedup,
+- N is the number of processors,
+- P is the proportion of the parallel part of the workload.

+Gustafson's Law suggests that as we increase the number of processors, the overall problem size can increase proportionally, thus making better use of the additional computational power.
+This perspective is more optimistic because it implies that large-scale problems can achieve significant performance gains through parallel processing, provided there is sufficient parallelizable work.

+In essence, Amdahl's Law highlights the diminishing returns of parallelism due to the serial portion of a task, while Gustafson's Law emphasizes the potential for increased problem sizes to fully utilize the power of multiple processors.
+Together, these laws offer valuable insights into the challenges and opportunities of parallel computing.